bluesky-ss/argon-dashboard-tailwind/README.md

 1. Download and Install NodeJs from [NodeJs Official Page](https://nodejs.org/en/download/).
 2. Navigate to the root / directory and run npm install to install our local dependencies.

-## Documentation
-The documentation for the Argon Dashboard 2 is hosted at our [website](https://www.creative-tim.com/learning-lab/tailwind/html/quick-start/argon-dashboard/?ref=readme-ad2t).

 ### What's included